benedictehejgaard/chaos-in-congress/index.md

 Where <img src="https://latex.codecogs.com/gif.latex?f_{t,d}" title="f_{t,d}" /> is the raw count of the word in a partition, N is the number of partitions and <img src="https://latex.codecogs.com/gif.latex?n_t" title="n_t" /> is the number of documents containing term t.

-Multiplying the term frequency with the IDF weights will give the final TF-IDF counts fr each word, which will be used in the wordcloud to score each word.
+Multiplying the term frequency with the IDF weights will give the final TF-IDF counts for each word, which will be used in the wordcloud to score each word.

 It is worth noting that we are currently operating on 'clean' text, however the IDF function indirectly handles stop words by assigning them a weight of 0, if they occur in all of the documents in question.